-Rainwater fittings

-Repair category 2

-Notes Vegetation and debris was evident to parapet gutters along with overflow in places.
-Repairs and ongoing maintenance will be required.
-These areas should be regularly checked for leakage and cleared of debris to prevent damp ingress and rot related defects which can be common in this type of building.
+Rainwater fittings Repair category 2 Notes Some discoloured PVC goods were noted along with a disconnected section of downpipe to the rear and corrosion to remaining cast iron.
+Maintenance is required.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.